-If you are in the U.S. on an F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa (pertaining to international organizations) you will not be eligible for federal student aid; however, you should still complete the application because you may be eligible for state or college aid.
+Individuals in the U.S. on an F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa (pertaining to international organizations) are not eligible for federal student aid; however, a Florida Financial Aid Application may be completed to determine eligibility for state funded financial aid.

 - The federal government does not have any specific programs for international students.